 Do you have anything in the pipeline you can share with us?

 For Spring 2016 we have an exciting new model that follows up the successful Marana called the Marana XT.
-It’s a more slimmed down version of the Marana that has more exposed Evolution Foam to make the shoe very lightweight.
-We’re also introducing a new PU Flow molded toe cap that is super indestructible.
+It’s a more slimmed-down version of the Marana that has more exposed Evolution Foam to make the shoe very lightweight.
+We’re also introducing a new PU Flow moulded toe cap that is super indestructible.
 Keep a look out!